abkaswan/Read_out_loud/README.md

 4. Click "Load unpacked" and select the repository folder (`Read_out_loud`).
 5. The extension should appear in your extension list.
 Pin it to the toolbar for easy access.

-If this repository contains a build step (e.g., `npm run build`), run the build command first and load the `dist/` or `build/` folder produced by the build.

 ## Usage

 - Click the extension icon to open the popup.
 Use the play/pause controls to start/stop reading.